BostonBSD/financials/README.md

 ----------------------------------------------------------

-Some additional features could include cryptocurrency, bullion stats, and api selection (inclusion of other data service providers).
+Some additional features could include cryptocurrency, bullion stats, and api selection (inclusion of other data service providers), RSI trendline calibration.

 ----------------------------------------------------------